flightphp/docs/content/v3/en/awesome-plugins/awesome_plugins.md

 - <span class="badge bg-primary">official</span> [flightphp/permissions](/awesome-plugins/permissions) - Official Flight Permissions library.
 This library is a simple way to add user and application level permissions to your application.

+## Authentication

+Authentication is essential for applications that need to verify user identity and secure API endpoints.

+- [firebase/php-jwt](/awesome-plugins/jwt) - JSON Web Token (JWT) library for PHP.
+A simple and secure way to implement token-based authentication in your Flight applications.
+Perfect for stateless API authentication, protecting routes with middleware, and implementing OAuth-style authorization flows.

 ## Caching

 Caching is a great way to speed up your application.
 There are a number of caching libraries that can be used with Flight.